moonwell-poolparty/wow-mop-guides/MSV/Garajal-the-Spiritbinder.md

 {: .tank .fs-3}
 > * Use defensives when having the Voodoo Doll debuff to prevent deaths.
+> * Call for Hand of Sacrifice, if paladins available, as often as possible when voodoo doll is up.
 > * Make sure that MT and OT are top 2 in threat.

 {: .healer .fs-3}